Zone: 4ANTHONY WATERER BUMALD SPIREA

 Current inventory will be listed above this line.
 This plant will not be in the cart if there is no Galena stock listed.
 Contact Sales Rep for details. | Click for Availability column key & information.

-To help this plant settle in and thrive, we recommend these standard planting practices: Plant in well-draining soil with a slightly acidic pH.
-Water regularly, but avoid overwatering.
+To help this plant settle in and thrive, we recommend these standard planting practices: Plant in full sun to partial shade, as full sun is preferred for best flowering and foliage color, in well-draining soil.
+Water regularly until established; once mature, this variety is relatively drought-tolerant.
 Mulch around the base to retain moisture and suppress weeds.
-Prune in late winter or early spring to maintain shape and promote new growth.
+Fertilize annually with a balanced fertilizer in early spring.
+Prune in late winter or early spring to maintain shape and promote new growth; deadheading spent flowers after the first flush can encourage a second round of blooms.

 AVAILABLE VARIETIES: